yyongg/Monopoly-Agent/README.md

   the end is what stops the last step paying out the agent's whole net worth (a `+5..+12` spike that dwarfed the `±1` saying who won, training it to *end rich* rather than to *win*).
-- Net worth prices a **completed set by how good that set actually is**: each fully-owned group contributes `group price × _set_strength` (see the gotchas), so losing the orange set costs the agent far more shaped reward than losing the utilities. `set_strength_reward_weight` scales the tilt — `0` recovers the old flat behaviour exactly, which makes it a clean ablation baseline.
+- Net worth prices a set by **how good it is and how much of it you hold**: each group contributes `group price × strength × f(k/n)` (see the gotchas), so losing the orange set costs far more shaped reward than losing the utilities, and holding two of three oranges is worth real money.
+It used to count only groups owned *outright* — 2/3 of orange scored exactly zero, so the policy had no reason to protect a nearly-finished set and no way to learn why the trade heuristic protects one.
+A *complete* set scores exactly what it did before (`f(1) = 1`), so the reward scale is unchanged.
+  `set_strength_reward_weight` scales the strength tilt — `0` makes every set flat, a clean ablation baseline.
 - On top of that sit one-time bonuses for acquiring tiles, building houses, being **first** to a set, and **denying** an opponent a set (the last two also weighted by set strength), plus a **solvency penalty** that keeps a rent-sized cash cushion so